Deadly Mushroom Poisoning Incident – April 2024

 The story/timeline:

-Rex did not get better, and on Tuesday morning he was taken to the VCA on Sepulveda, Where he was put on fluids, and ultimately passed away later that morning due to liver failure.
+Ringo did not get better, and on Tuesday morning he was taken to the VCA on Sepulveda, Where he was put on fluids, and ultimately passed away later that morning due to liver failure.
 I found out about this late Tuesday morning, while heading up to the hike.
 Because the veterinarians had originally thought it was an upset stomach, I was not aware that it was anything more until hearing the final news on Tuesday.

 The veterinarian suspected leptospirosis, so on the hike on Tuesday, I took Betadine to sanitize the only two small areas of standing water I know of that the dogs sometimes investigate.
 After the hike, I sanitized the entire van with about a gallon of rubbing alcohol.
 I had an email ready to send out on Wednesday with all of the information, and I was awaiting the leptospirosis test results.
 But, the test for leptospirosis came back negative on Wednesday, so I put the email on hold until I could piece together what had happened.